This post contains affiliate links. Please see our disclosure policy.

 Slices of crusty loaf bread on table with knife.

-Store cooled baked loaf in a sealed paper bag at room temperature for 3-5 days.
+Room Temp: Store the baked loaf in a sealed paper bag at room temperature for 3-5 days.

 Dutch Oven Artisan Bread